biasedbit/http-client/README.md

 Among many small optimizations, connections are reused whenever possible, which results in a severe reduction of total request execution times by cutting connection establishment overhead.

+### Version 1.1 is nearly ready

+Be sure to check the [change log](CHANGES.md).
+The user-facing API has remained pretty much the same apart from some class renaming &mdash; the transition should be smooth.

 ## Dependencies

 * JDK 1.7